 ON THIS PAGE: You will find out more about the factors that increase the chance of developing eosinophilic leukemia.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of leukemia, most do not directly cause leukemia.
 Some people with several risk factors never develop leukemia, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.